I have been a full time professional Leicester wedding photographer for over 25 years with more than 1,000 weddings photographed.

 Here I am with it, leaning out of a Leicester wedding venue window.

-Along with wedding photography I am proud to of been asked to be the official photographer twice for events held in Leicester attended by HRH The Princess Royal.
+As a trusted professional I am proud to of been asked to be the official photographer twice for events held in Leicester attended by HRH The Princess Royal.

 At the pro lab I started with black and white and then trained as a colour photo printer and at the age of 19 I started working in the in-house photography department which would see me on many outdoor photographic assignments.
 A few years later I started photography by Bill Haddon in 1995.